Hi friend and Welcome!

 - XLR Cable.

-- 48v phantom power via audio interface.
+- 48v phantom power via an audio interface.
 Check out my Focusrite Scarlett 2i2 Review!

 - Some basic knowledge on how to treat a room.
 Check out my post on Acoustic Sound Treatment!